QuantumBox/blackgamedevs/README.md

 1. Clone this repository
 2. Open the `TEMPLATES` folder and choose `PERSON-COPY-ME.mdx` or `COMPANY-COPY-ME.mdx` depending on whether your submission is one person or a studio (both is also fine)
-3. Duplicate the and save it in the directory as your name with underscores instead of spaces (for example: `Catt_Small.mdx`)
+3. Duplicate the file and save it in the `directory` folder as your name with underscores instead of spaces (for example: `Catt_Small.mdx`)
 4. Edit and save the file
 5. Add and save your submission to the bottom of the list - Don't worry it all gets sorted
 6. Create and submit a pull request for us to review